John Deere Spreader Wheels

 The lugs on the John Deere manure spreader

 wheels were originally parallel.
 They were later changed to a

 criss cross pattern.
 It was my theory that this change was made

-to prevent the spreader from veering to the left when under a
+to prevent the spreader from veering to one side when under a

 The early parallel lugs.

 I found the answer in the Theophilus Brown Diaries.
 On January 2, 1913,

 he wrote that he was requesting French & Hecht to "have

 lugs put on criss cross so that wheels will not slew to one side

 and so that rights and lefts can be avoided."
 My theory was